sqall01/alertR/README.md

 The vision for AlertR is to have a single service running that           gathers all the information someone wants (like temperature data, service states, or bank account transfers) and provides the ability to react on them automatically.
 In addition, it should serve as single point to let the user look up aggregated information of his/her services.
 All this should be done in such a way that the user is always in control of his/her data and no one besides him/her is able to access them.

+The project is well documented in the [Github Wiki](https://github.com/sqall01/alertR/wiki/) and a community page can be found on [reddit](https://www.reddit.com/r/AlertR/).

 # Table of Contents
 * [Version](#version)